Getting started

 console.log(todo.title); // fully typed

-The client knows exactly what parameters to send and what the response looks like — all inferred from the contract.
+The client knows exactly what parameters to send and what each declared response looks like — all inferred from the contract.